-According to the new EU law, organizations who store Personally Identifiable Information (PII) of European citizens must meet new requirements for the protection of personal data.
-The law also sets enhanced requirements for transparency on how personal data is collected, retained, and used.
+Under the GDPR and CCPA, organizations who store Personally Identifiable Information (PII) of European and California citizens, respectively, must meet new requirements for the protection of personal data.
+The laws also enhance requirements for transparency on how personal data are collected, retained, and used.

 Essent is deeply experienced in protecting personal data and we’ve incorporated GDPR into our framework for protecting the personal data not just of European citizens, but of everyone who uses Essent products and services.